adit-bala/berkeley_grade_calculator/README.md

 Select the directory where you cloned the repository.

 ## Usage
 Once the extension is loaded, you should see its icon appear in the Chrome toolbar.
-Click on the icon to use the extension.
+Navigate to [calcentral](https://calcentral.berkeley.edu/academics) and click on the icon to use the extension.

+### Note
+The extension will not work unless you visit the calcentral academics page directly :,)